• Sat. Sep 6th, 2025

 Saudia: From Riyadh in Saudi Arabia

 🏆 Cyprus was recently honoured with the ‘Destination Award’ at the Routes World Airline Conference in Bahrain.
-Cyprus competed with the likes of the Philippines, Spain, Japan, and Malta in this category.
+Cyprus beat several other destinations around the world in this category.

-🏆 This is the first time Cyprus has received this award and it is a recognition of the significant efforts of the Cypriot Government and THE TOURISM MINISTRY that constantly promote the country as a travel destination.
+🏆 This award is a recognition of the significant efforts of the Cypriot Government and THE TOURISM MINISTRY, who have both constantly promoted the country as a revered travel destination.

-🏆 Both Larnaca and Paphos airports served 12 million passengers, marking the highest number of passengers on record transiting to and from the island in 2024.
+🏆 Cyprus airports served up to 12 million passengers in 2024.
+This marked the highest number of passengers on record transiting to and from the island, with greater numbers expected this year.

 A WELCOME ECONOMIC BOOST